Schoolforbasics/runbooks/AnacondaRepository.rst

 With the exception of 64-Bit Linux, These platform-based archives include all of the available packages for that platform.
-The 64-Bit Linux archive contains 64-Bit Linux packages PLUS packages neecessary to install Anaconda Repo.
+The 64-Bit Linux archive contains 64-Bit Linux packages PLUS packages neecessary to install Anaconda Repository.

-Additional platforms can be added by downloading the corresponding TAR archive and importing it to the local Anaconda Repo.
-See the section titled "Optional: Installing from Platform-based Archives" below to prepare your environment before starting the Anaconda Repo Installation.
+Additional platforms can be added by downloading the corresponding TAR archive and importing it to the local Anaconda Repository.
+See the section titled "Optional:
+Installing from Platform-based Archives" below to prepare your environment before starting the Anaconda Repository Installation.

 Where necessary, additional instructions for Air Gap environments are noted throughout this document.
 If you have any questions about the